 Tools for Developing WordPress Plugins

 Plugins are one of the primary reasons WordPress is so popular.
-With the right plugin, you can implement almost any functionality you want on your website.
+With the right WP plugin, you can implement almost any functionality you want on your website.
 However, sometimes you’ll run into situations where there are no plugins that do exactly what you need, which means it’s up to you to develop one.

 In this article, we’ll talk about how WordPress plugins work.
-Then we’ll discuss the basics of how to set up a custom plugin, and introduce you to several tools that can simplify the process.
+Then we’ll discuss the basics of how to set up a custom WordPress plugin, and introduce you to several tools that can simplify the process.
 Let’s get to it!

 What Are WordPress Plugins?

 WordPress plugins are add-ons for the platform.
-With the right plugin, you can implement all kinds of features that WordPress doesn’t include out of the box.
+With the right WP plugin, you can implement all kinds of features that WordPress doesn’t include out of the box.

 Yoast SEO, for example, adds a lot of functionality to help you improve your site’s placement within search engines.
 Setting up WooCommerce can transform WordPress into a full-fledged eCommerce platform, and WPForms lets you design and implement all types of forms using a drag-and-drop builder.